ethereum/ethereum-org-website/src/content/glossary/index.md

 ## Consensus {#consensus}

-When numerous nodes&#x2014;usually most nodes on the network&#x2014;all have the same blocks in their locally validated best blockchain.
+When numerous nodes (usually most nodes on the network) all have the same blocks in their locally validated best blockchain.
 Not to be confused with consensus rules.

 ## Consensus rules {#consensus-rules}